bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-The next step is to create the function and write a return statement.
-Inside the return statement, you use the image tag and then set the source attribute to reference the asset's name, which is cat in curly braces.
+<p>The next step is to create the function and write a return statement.
+Inside the return statement, you use the image tag and then set the source attribute to reference the asset's name, which is cat in curly braces.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s10-j.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->